fornacif/summit-emea-tl07/README.md

 ![](images/suggestions-airliner-1.png)
 11. Select again */oak:index/damAssetLucene/suggestion* and add property `suggestAnalyzed` of type *Boolean* with value equals to `true`
 ![](images/suggestions-suggestAnalyzed.png)
-12. Select */oak:index/damAssetLucene* node and add a property `reindex` of type *Boolean* with value equals to `true`
+12. Select */oak:index/damAssetLucene* node and change `reindex` property value to `true`
 13. Save changes and refresh the node *damAssetLucene*, once re-index done the *reindex* property value must be equal to **false** and *reindexCount* incremented
-14. After maximum 1 minute, you should see aggregate-based suggestions for terms *airliner*, *big* or even *mountain*
+14. After maximum 1 minute, you should see aggregate-based suggestions for terms *airliner*, *big* or even *sky*
 ![](images/suggestions-airliner-2.png)

 ### :information_source: Suggestion query